SeunginLyu/SoftSys-daalloc/reports/report.md

 ## A dynamically sized array for C.

-For this project, we implemented a dynamically sized vector `shvector`, running on a custom implementation of malloc called `shmalloc`.
+For this project, we made three interconnected applications.
+We implemented a dynamically sized vector `shvector`, running on a custom implementation of malloc called `shmalloc`.
 To show off the power of these tools we created `shchgrp`, an application that runs multiple regexes on a file and outputs the matches in separate lists.

-Currently `shmalloc` is a functional, though naive, re-implementation of `malloc`.

-#### Our learning goals:
-- [x]Learn how malloc assigns system memory.
+All of these are functional and we have learned a lot from creating them.

+#### Learning Goals
 - [x]Learn how to implement dynamic arrays from a low-level perspective
+- [x]Learn how malloc assigns system memory
 - [x]Learn how to design an effective library API
 - [x]Learn how to do testing and CI for a C codebase

-We have made significant progress towards meeting these initial goals as demonstrated in our final project status section.
+We have made significant progress towards meeting these goals, as demonstrated in our final project status section.

 ## Project Status (as of March 26):